ThinhBBQ/Developer/README.md

 Don't coppy in any form!
-Copyright belongs to #LongThinh, #BigDargon, #LangKhach
+Copyright belongs to #LongThinh, #BigDargon, #LangKhach, #Manh Duong